accelerate-usa/tutor-data-standard/README.md

 ## Governance
 This is where we will write how we add things once this thing becomes contentious enough that we need a process.

+### Proposed: Steering committee + working groups

+The steering committee has at least one member from each major group: provider/platform, SEA/LEA, researcher/philanthropy.
+Then, there are working groups that work broadly to accomplish the goals laid out by the steering committee.
+This needs to be a light lift, so as much as possible should be wrapped up into regularly scheduled programming through grant activities.

+SEA/LEA WG already meets weekly through Harvard SDP

+Provider/platform WG can meet through Accelerate's *Community of Practice*

+researcher/philanthropy WG can meet through Accelerates *Research Learning Community* (just announced today)

 ## Steering Committee

 <table id="steeringcommittee">